Question: What causes left or right ovary pain during period?

 For most ladies that experience severe cramps during menstruation, it’s mostly because of prostaglandins effect.
 However, there are other reasons; some would even require surgery to ease off pain completely.

-Other causes of pain during periods are a large ovarian cyst that ruptures and bleeds, ovarian torsion, pelvic infections, gall bladder infections, endometriosis, uterine fibroids, and adenomyosis.
+Other causes of pain during periods are a large ovarian cyst that ruptures and bleeds, ovarian torsion, pelvic infections, endometriosis, uterine fibroids, and adenomyosis.
+(Pain from other organs in the tummy, like the appendix or kidneys, can also be felt around the time of your period and may be mistaken for “ovary pain”.)

 This article explains the causes of ovary pain during periods, when to worry and how to ease severe symptoms.